phani06/phani06/README.md

-I'm Phanindhar, I'm a Computer Science student of SRM Institute of Science and Technology, Kattankulathur, I'm a Machine learning Enthusiast.
+I'm a Computer Science student of SRM Institute of Science and Technology, Kattankulathur, I'm a Machine learning Enthusiast.
 I really enjoy learning languages and explore things.

 Skills: PYTHON / C++ / C